 This holiday baking season is going to feel like a breeze with these helpful articles.
 Tons of tips and tricks inside!

 Nobody wants tough hockey puck cookies during the holidays!
-Too much flour can result in tough, dry cookies.
+Too much flour (or cocoa powder) can result in tough, dry cookies.
 Flour compacts easily and you can wind up accidentally adding 20% more flour to your dough if you don’t measure it the professional way.
 Check out my article for How to Measure Flour here.

 Dotting each of your cookie dough balls with more chips, nuts, or whatever is on the inside makes for more beautiful and perfect looking cookies.
 When doing this with chips or nuts, press them into the top of the ball of dough closer together than you think.
 They’ll spread apart as the cookie bakes and spreads.